Anyone can be a hero

 At Second Chance Heroes, we are dedicated to working closely with laboratories to foster rats that have retired from their busy jobs as scientists.
 We strive to place them into loving homes that will provide them with high quality care as well as love and affection.

 We are regularly asked to take in rats that need to be rehomed for various reasons.
-They may be feeder rats, rats who need behavioral rehabilitation, or simply pet rats whose families are no longer able to care for them.
-We are here to support those making the difficult decision to rehome their pets, and place them into loving homes.
+We are here to support those making the difficult decision to rehome their pets, and place them into loving homes whenever we are able.
+When we do not have the ability to bring the rats into our care, we counsel owners on rehoming options.

 Small animals that breed quickly and have large litters, like rats, are often found in hoarding situations or with families who have become overwhelmed unintentionally.
 In the cases where SCH does not have available space for intakes, we work with our community to find adopters and shelters who can assist in placing the rats into loving homes and treating those in need of veterinary care.
 To date, we have been able to network out 30 rats without needing to place them into foster care!